jr-baldwin/maltreatment_MH_meta/es_conversion_meta_20221206.md

 physical abuse, sexual abuse, emotional neglect, physical neglect, and broader measures of maltreatment and ACEs, while institutional neglect was more strongly associated with mental health than ACEs.
-However, the estimates for emotional abuse were only based on 2 studies and 3 effect sizes, and should be interpreted with caution.
+However, the estimates for emotional abuse were only based only three studies and seven effect sizes, and should be interpreted with caution.

 #### Figure 5.
 Effect sizes for the pooled associations between different types of child maltreatment and mental health problems.